handomeh03/Zwallet/README.md

 ### 🔐 Voice-Verified Transfers

-ZWallet adds an extra layer of protection before completing a transfer.
+ZWallet adds an additional protection layer before completing a transfer.

-Before the transaction is settled, the sender is required to:
+Before the transaction is settled, the sender must:

 * Review the recipient's identity.
 * Confirm the recipient's name.
 * Say the recipient's name aloud.
-* Complete the transfer only after successful confirmation.
+* Complete the transfer after successful verification.

-This helps reduce mistakes caused by sending money to the wrong person or account.
+This helps reduce accidental transfers caused by selecting or entering the wrong recipient.

 ---